Northvolt: Northvolt Ett

-In late December 2021, the company announced that the Skellefteå Northvolt Ett ("One") gigafactory, with 500 workers, had produced its first batch of prismatic cells, as part of its machinery commissioning process.
-Factory completion and initial customer shipments are expected in 2022.
+In late December 2021, the company announced that Northvolt Ett, with 500 workers, had produced its first batch of prismatic cells, as part of its machinery commissioning process.

+Factory completion and initial customer shipments were achieved in 2022.
 The company projects battery output of 16 gigawatt hours (GWh), enough for ~300,000 EVs, by 2024.
 With full production lines and staffing, the plant expects to produce 60 GWh of batteries with 3,000 employees.